apostrophecms/apostrophe-documentation/docs/devops/deployment/deploying-apostrophe-in-the-cloud-with-heroku.md

 You will need to set up an administrative MongoDB user for your cluster.
 These will be part of your MongoDB database connection credentials. **Be sure to set a secure, separate username and password,** do not use your Atlas login credentials.

-### IP address whitelisting
+### IP address allowing

-MongoDB Atlas requires us to whitelist the IP addresses that should be allowed to talk to the database. **Yes, it is secured by an encrypted password,** but this still helps cut down on potential DOS attacks.
+MongoDB Atlas requires us to allowlist the IP addresses that should be allowed to talk to the database. **Yes, it is secured by an encrypted password,** but this still helps cut down on potential DOS attacks.

 This is a problem with Heroku because it may connect from many IP addresses.